-But your dog also wants to be aware of your movements for your sake.
-Dogs think it’s their job to protect their owners and feel like you’re both safest when you’re together.
+That said, some dogs wants to be aware of your movements for your sake as well, as they think it’s their job to protect you, and feel like you’re both safest when you’re together.

 Have you ever laid down for bed or settled in on the couch to watch TV and wished your dog was there to snuggle with you?

 Sometimes dogs sit on you because they just want the simple joy of your presence.
-Dogs will also cuddle with other dogs or animals for the same reason.
-For most dogs, physical contact is key to keeping them happy and emotionally satisfied.
+For most canines, physical contact is key to keeping them happy and emotionally satisfied.

-So whenever you or your dog needs an emotional boost, grab some popcorn and your favorite movie, maybe a little treat or bone for your dog, and snuggle up with your good boy!
-You’ll both feel better and it will strengthen your bond.
+So whenever you or your pup needs an emotional boost, grab some popcorn and your favorite movie, maybe a little treat or bone for your good boy, and snuggle up together!
+You’ll both feel better, and it will even strengthen your bond.

 One of the only times sitting on you is cause for concern and your dog must be trained out of this behavior is when he’s doing it as a display of dominance over you or others.

-If your dog sits on you and displays other aggressive behavior, such as growling at you or at other people or animals that try to approach, this is dominant behavior and it’s not cute.
+If he sits on you and starts to show aggressive behavior, such as growling at you or at other people or animals that try to approach, this is dominant behavior and it’s not cute.

 Lift your dog off you or put him in time out if he’s acting this way.
-While it’s normal and acceptable for your dog to want to sit on your lap when other animals are around, he shouldn’t be aggressive about it.
+While it’s normal and acceptable for him to want to sit on your lap when other pets are around, he shouldn’t be aggressive about it.
 Don’t encourage or reward any rude barking or snarling.

-Ultimately, there are many reasons why your dog likes to sit on you, most of which are perfectly normal and aren’t cause for worry as most owners love this display of affection and attention from their dogs
+Ultimately, there are many reasons why your dog likes to sit on you, most of which are understandable and shouldn’t worry you, as most owners love this display of affection and attention from their dogs.